 VoIP auto attendants are definitely one of the most popular and most widely used elements of a hosted business phone system, but they represent only a small fraction of VoIP’s total capabilities.
 Modern day VoIP telephone systems for businesses include an entire battery of intelligent, mobile, and integrated options that are either cost-prohibitive or simply unavailable on traditional PBX platforms.

-To experience the total battery of VoIP features with no risk, you can take a free, 14-day trial of the VirtualPBX hosted phone system — auto attendant included.
+To experience the total battery of VoIP features with no risk, our Sales Team will gladly lead you through a personalized Free Demo of the VirtualPBX hosted phone system — Auto Attendant included.